 - The structure of the Convention itself is discussed in this four-part series.

 - And an absolutely critical note: the Hague Service Convention does not pertain to subpoenas.
 Repeat after me—you can’t just SERVE a subpoena abroad.
-In Ireland, you have to send a Letter Rogatory because Ireland is not party to the Hague Evidence Convention.
+In the North, you need a Hague Evidence Convention request, while in the Republic, you have to send a Letter Rogatory because Ireland is not party to the Hague Evidence Convention.
 Dramatically different from serving a summons or notice.

 Now, for the chase scene.
 Here’s how service is effected in Ireland: